PurpleTurtleCreative/completionist/readme.txt

 - Unpinning a task from the post editor would unpin the task across the entire site.
 - Some edge-case oddities with the WP Admin AJAX actions for managing tasks.
 The new REST API endpoints are now more robust after a thorough code review and refactor.
 - Searching for posts in an Automation Action's "Pin to Post" field would include WordPress's internal types such as `wp_navigation` and `wp_global_styles`.
+- The Asana Data Cache Duration (TTL) could not be set to 0 seconds.

 #### Security

 - Various improvements with the new REST API endpoints which replace the original WP Admin AJAX actions.
 - Unique nonces to authorize different requests to the new REST API endpoints which replace the original WP Admin AJAX actions.
 - Searching for posts in an Automation Action's "Pin to Post" field would include posts that the current user did not have permission to read.
+- Improve sanitization of nonce values before validation.

 ### 3.11.0 - 2023-11-19